linkerd/website/linkerd.io/content/2/tasks/use_external_certs.md

 section of the docs.
 You also need to have a signing key pair that will be used by the cert manager Issuer to generate signed certificates.
 See [Generating the certificates with step](/2/tasks/generate-certificates/#generating-the-certificates-with-step) for examples on how to create the CA trust root.
+All certificates must use the ECDSA P-256 algorithm.

 ## Create the namespace that Linkerd will reside in